Top Greek islands & Mainland Destinations

 There, you will see remains of ancient temples, Hellenistic walls, an ancient theatre, the gateways to the Sanctuary, Byzantine churches and all these protected by Medieval Walls.
 The view from up there is gorgeous.
 A drive or boat ride along the southern side of the island will reveal you many undiscovered coves and traditional settlements.

 View on map: Second day in Rhodes

 On the third day, visit the northern side of the island.
 The first stop is Ixia beach, a crystal coast ideal for watersports.
 Then, continue to the site of Ialyssos, one of the earliest city-states in Rhodes.
 The ancient town of Ialyssos extends around the hill of Filerimos and includes remains of ancient temples and Byzantine churches.
 The road to Golgothas, a paved path with stone representations of the Paths of Christ on the right side, leads to a gigantic cross on top of a hill that offers a gorgeous view to the surrounding area.

 After Ialyssos, continue to the Valley of Butterflies, about 5 km in the inland of Theologos village.
 This place is a natural reserve, unique of its kind.
 This green valley is crossed by a river.
 Visitors walk through narrow paths, wooden bridges, waterfalls and see rare kinds of butterflies on their way.

-About 15 km from the Valley of the Butterflies, there is the site of Ancient Kameiros, that used to be one of the most powerful city-states of the island in the ancient times.
-Ancient Kameiros was built in three levels and it has some interesting ancient remains today.
+About 15 km from the Valley of the Butterflies, there is the site of Ancient Kameiros, that used to be one of the most powerful city-states of the island in ancient times.
+Ancient Kameiros was built on three levels and it has some interesting ancient remains today.